Mantis (Marvel Comics): Marvel Cinematic Universe

-Pom Klementieff portrays Mantis in Marvel Cinematic Universe.
-Mantis appears in Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder, and The Guardians of the Galaxy Holiday Special.
-Mantis will return in Guardians of the Galaxy Vol. 3.
-Alternate reality versions of Mantis appear in the Disney+ animated series What If...?.
-One version appears in the seventh episode "What If...
-Thor Were an Only Child?", as an attendee of Thor's party on Earth.
-She is shown reacting in panic when the aliens overhear that Frigga is coming.
+Mantis appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Pom Klementieff.
+This version is the daughter of Ego the Living Planet and half-sister of Peter Quill who initially serves the former before helping to stop him and joining the Guardians of the Galaxy.
+She first appears in Guardians of the Galaxy Vol. 2 and makes subsequent appearances in Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder, and Guardians of the Galaxy Vol. 3 as well as The Guardians of the Galaxy Holiday Special.
+Additionally, an alternate reality variant of Mantis appears in the What If...? episode "What If...
+Thor Were an Only Child?".